gr8geek/character-device-driver/README.md

 sudo insmod ./ex07_simple_module.ko
 ls -l /dev/simple_char_device
-Note I would recommend first that we list all the character drivers currently in execution and then appropriately devide the major number of the character device driver by making some minor changes and then rebuilding the module ls -l /dev/simple_char_device
+Note I would recommend first that we list all the character drivers currently in execution and then appropriately decide the major number of the character device driver by making some minor changes and then rebuilding the module ls -l /dev/simple_char_device
 Also the major number must be more than the major number of the character devices listed by the above command sudo mknod -m 666 /dev/simple_char_device c 300 0